wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

+= 3.3.1 =
+* 09 Aug 2013
+* Add some PHP version checking to be sure users are on PHP 5.3 at least.
+* Bugfix, permission error ion option pages

 = 3.3.0 =
 * 09 Aug 2013
 * Use now composer to load library and all dependencies